Axtro-PhysX/wp-vs-kali/README.md

 ### Penetration Testing Report:

-- [ ] Summary:
+### 1. User Enumeration

+- [ ] Summary: User Enumeration via logon method.
+A different message will display based on correct/incorrect entry of a username and password which can lead to a disclosure of account names.
 - Vulnerability types:
 - Tested in version:
 - Fixed in version:
 - [ ] GIF Walkthrough: